elixir-europe/rdmkit/pages/contribute/github_way.md

 The steps to be followed by contributors are detailed below.

 ### Announce and discuss your proposal through GitHub "issues"
-1. Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) and click in the "GitHub" icon on the top navigation bar.
-It will take you in the GitHub repository of our RDM toolkit.
+1. Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) on Github.
 2. Click on "Issues" in the top menu bar and check existing issues to see if your idea or suggestion is already being addressed.
   * If yes, add your comments to the existing issue.
   * If not, create a new issue by clicking on the green "New issue" on the right.